ajslater/codex/README.md

 Shut down and restart Codex.

-The next time Codex starts it will back up the exisiting database and try to rebuild it.
+The next time Codex starts it will back up the existing database and try to rebuild it.
 The database lives in the config directory as the file `config/db.sqlite3`.
 If this procedure goes kablooey, you may recover the original database at `config/db.sqlite3.backup`.